unisonweb/website/src/compare-lang/unison-for-python-devs.md

 type Elevator = Elevator Nat Nat
 ```

-These functions accept the the `Elevator` type as an argument and return a new `Elevator` with updated state.
+These functions accept the `Elevator` type as an argument and return a new `Elevator` with updated state.

 ```unison
 moveUp : Elevator -> Elevator